momentohq/public-dev-docs/docs/develop/sdks-integrations/redis-client-compatibility.md

 ## Comparison of Redis client and Redis compatibility client

 Below is a side by side comparison of the redis client code on the left and Momento's Redis compatibility client on the right.
+To switch your existing `@redis/client` application to use Momento Cache, you only need to change the code where you construct your client object:
 <Tabs>
   <TabItem value="nodejs" label="Node.js" default>